What is liposuction?

 Will the liposuction procedure leave any scars?

 Although your surgeon will make every effort to keep them as inconspicuous as possible, scars are the inevitable result of any surgery.
 Because of their small size (usually about 1 cm) scars are not usually significant after liposuction.
+Some patients have a tendency to develop keloid or hypertrophic scars and you should advise your surgeon if you are aware of this tendency in yourself.

 What results can I expect from liposuction?